Testing and Quality

 • Implicit Typing vs Duck Typing

-• It’s hard to make it compiler, but once compiles it works.
+• It’s hard to make it compile, but once compiles it works.

 Non-functional testing